cmda-bt/be-course-17-18/week-2.md

 …most of the previously linked to projects have the above in place, look at them for examples.

-#### Complete

-Awesome!
 If you pushed your work, mark this assignment as complete by opening an issue on our [GitHub issue tracker][package-issue].
 Include a link to your repository.
 Let us know in the issue if you liked this assignment, and give us any feedback.